86nokia/imagebakery/README.md

 # Imagebakery
  Bake Images for Clouds using Ansible and Packer.

+Packages that needs to be present on imagebakery machine: packer - for creating images ansible - for configuring images terraform - for specifying infra on the cloud qemu-kvm + virtualization group - packer needs kvm for creating images git - cloning the repo with all the scripts doctl - interacting with Digitalocean awscli - interacting with AWS gcloud - interacting with Google Cloud Platform

 Working tree: <br />
 /home/your-user/imagebakery/ <br />
 ├── ansible <br />